(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was reviewed on April 7, 2023.

-There are several reasons why a doctor may perform a thoracentesis.
-If you have certain types of cancer, including lung cancer, you have a greater chance of developing fluid around the lungs.
+Patients with certain types of cancer, including lung cancer, have a greater chance of developing fluid around the lungs.
 About 40 percent of lung cancer patients develop a pleural effusion, according to the American Society of Clinical Oncology.
-Others associated with a pleural effusion include breast and ovarian cancers, mesothelioma and lymphoma.
+Other cancers associated with a pleural effusion include breast and ovarian cancers, mesothelioma and lymphoma.

 It’s also possible for cancer to grow in the pleural space between the chest wall and lungs.
 When it does, it’s called a malignant pleural effusion.